 It’s normal for humans to live with some degree of anxiety, of stress; it works as an alert mechanism for our body and brain.
-Howeer, 10% of the world’s population lives with sever anxiety every day.
+However, 10% of the world’s population lives with sever anxiety every day.
 For these people Anxiety and it’s symptoms does not go away and, in fact, may get worse over time.
 It causes them to live with Fears, intense and persistent worries, … and causes further health crisis with chest pains, shortness of breath, shortness of breath, palpitations, fear.
-Here we will understand what anxiety is, its symptoms, types and how to care for yourself in a situation where you feel anxious like looking for affordable yoga retreats.
+Here we will understand what anxiety is, its symptoms, types and how to overcome anxiety and depression with affordable yoga retreats.

 Anxiety can can manifest in many ways and if you don’t take steps to keep it under control it can interfere with daily life, preventing you from leading a normal fruitful life.
 Anxiety can occur at any age for very different reasons including a disease that requires treatment.